weaviate/weaviate-io/developers/weaviate/more-resources/example-use-cases.md

 <Badges/>

-This page provides an overview of the different use cases of [vector datases](https://weaviate.io/blog/what-is-a-vector-database) alongside some open-source demo projects, you can fork and modify.
+This page illustrates various use cases for [vector databases](https://weaviate.io/blog/what-is-a-vector-database) by way of open-source demo projects.
+You can fork and modify any of them.

-If you would like to contribute your demo to this gallery, connect with us on [Slack](https://weaviate.slack.com/join/shared_invite/zt-230mg7ofo-k__CuUfA0nXtQJYEL80_Pw#/shared-invite/email) or the [community forum](https://forum.weaviate.io/).
+If you would like to contribute your own project to this page, please let us know by creating an issue on [GitHub](https://github.com/weaviate/weaviate-io/issues).

 :::info
 During October 1-31, 2023, we are hosting a community sprint to onboard engineers and machine learning practitioners to their first open source contribution.